 2021 Marketing Trends

 - Core Web Vitals will be a major ranking factor for Google search starting May 2021.
-User Experience (UX) Elements like loading performance, interactive delay, and visual stability need to be optimized.
+User Experience (UX) elements like page loading performance, interactive delay, and visual stability need to be optimized.

 - E-commerce transactions will become easier with one-click checkouts.
 Services like Apple Pay and Fast.co are more secure for consumers since a limited amount of data is shared, and one-click checkouts improve conversion rates for retailers.